by Dr. Lawrence Wilson

 If a sinus infection responds slowly, it may be fungal in origin.
 These respond very fast with the use of two unusual-sounding methods:

-A single red infrared heat lamp (250-watt bulb sold at Home Depot or other
+A single red infrared heat lamp (250-watt bulb sold at Home Depot or other hardware

-sinuses for 5 minutes every hour is superb.
+on the sinuses for 5 minutes every hour is superb.

 Toothaches.
 Always visit a dentist.
 However, on a nutritional balancing program, tooth flare-ups occur commonly and usually go away on their own.
 You may shine a single red heat lamp on the jaw near the tooth 5-8 times daily for 5 minutes each time, as hot as you can stand it.
 Also, you can place a tablespoon of colloidal silver in the mouth and tilt the head so the solution covers the affected area, and these methods can help in a pinch.
 Always consult a knowledgeable person if you are not sure what to do.